• Skip to primary navigation

 Instructions

-• Add the dried red chilis into a food processor and grind on HIGH speed until they become small flakes.
+• Add dried red chilis into a food processor and grind on HIGH speed until they become small flakes.

 Notes